top of page

 • eased by slowing the breath and grounding the body

-• not harmful and not a sign of damage
+• generally harmless and not a sign of injury

 Nichola Moore - Breath Awareness - Breathwork - Clarity Breathwork - Nutrition - feel - r